Empowering First-Year Computer Science Ph.D. Students to Create a Culture that Values Community and Mental Health: Introduction

-In our student advocacy work at a large, US-based research university, we have identified an important contributing factor to maladjustment in our computer science (CS) doctoral program---that, even with prior exposure to research, entering Ph.D.~students often have problematically idealized views of science (what it is, how it is done) and of their program.
+In our student advocacy work, we have identified an important contributing factor to maladjustment in our computer science (CS) doctoral program---that, even with prior exposure to research, entering Ph.D.~students often have problematically idealized views of science (what it is, how it is done) and of the program.
 Our observations are consistent with previous findings~\cite{nyquist1999road,golde2001cross,kandiko2012doctorate}, where such biased preconceptions have been shown to become obstacles for students in their professional growth by (a) contributing to unrealistic self-expectations and thus poor mental health, and (b) hindering their ability to build supportive academic communities.
-Unfortunately, existing curricular and extracurricular programming in many doctoral programs does not include mechanisms to systematically address students' biased preconceptions of their profession or socialize them into their departments~\cite{nyquist1999road,lovitts2002leaving,lewis2003experiences,ali2007dealing,hawley2010being}.
+Unfortunately, existing curricular and extracurricular programming in many doctoral programs fails to include mechanisms to systematically address students' biased preconceptions of their profession or socialize them into their departments~\cite{nyquist1999road,lovitts2002leaving,lewis2003experiences,ali2007dealing,hawley2010being}.
+Thus, students are left to contend with their program's \emph{hidden curriculum} individually (e.g.~how to communicate and think, what to value and to expect from themselves, how to acquire new skills and seek support, etc.)~\cite{harding2012hidden,foot2017s}.
+This exacerbates substantial barriers that students from minoritized backgrounds already face in historically white and male-dominated programs~\cite{margolis1998department,margolis2001hidden,foot2017s}.

-In this paper, we describe a new initiative at our institution to address Ph.D.~mental health via a mandatory, year-long seminar targeting entering CS students, following calls for intervention at the early stages of doctoral programs~\cite{golde1998beginning,jackman2022mental}.
-The seminar is based on two insights.
-First, academic culture and student mental health are inextricably linked -- unsupportive, exclusionary culture reinforces poor student mental health and vice versa.
-Second, students themselves can be effective agents of change.
-Students make up the largest population group on campus and they interact more with each other than with other members of the institution.
+In this paper, we describe a new initiative at our institution to address Ph.D.~mental health via a mandatory, year-long seminar targeting entering CS students, following other calls for intervention at the early stages of doctoral programs~\cite{golde1998beginning,jackman2022mental}.
+The seminar is based on two insights. \emph{First, academic performance, academic culture, and mental health are inextricably linked:} an unsupportive, exclusionary culture contributes to poor student mental health, slowing learning, which in turn stokes the imposter phenomenon and furthers a culture of isolation (see Appendix Figure \ref{fig:cycle}). \emph{Second, students themselves can be effective agents of change.} Students make up the largest population group on campus and interact more with each other than with other members of the institution.
 Thus, the student body has an untapped potential to break negative cultural cycles within the institution.